NibbleByte/UnityWiseSVN/README.md

 * **Show overlay svn status icons**
   * Show server changes that you need to update.
   * Show locked files by you and your colleges.
+* Auto-Lock assets by path and type.
+  * Modified files (asset or meta) that match specified path and type will be automatically locked.
+  * When files are locked by someone else a prompt will be shown allowing users to steal the lock by force.
+  * When file changes are cleared, they will be unlocked automatically.
 * Branch Selector
   * Scans for Unity projects in your SVN repository's branches.
   * Lists all available branches.